Personal Style. What is it and how to get it!

 For example, for the KFW Awards Gala, I didn’t want to wear a Ball Gown (especially as I had worn a show stopping Theia dress the previous year - and simply felt I couldn’t top it!).
 So I looked to celebrity for inspiration!
 I loved Alexa Chung on the BFW red carpet from a few years before - and re -created the look to suit my age and shape with the help of the brilliant womenswear designer Tina Griffin.
 Did it work ?
 I have to say I loved it and have worn this dress many times since - so it was worth the investment.

 Equally I am inspired by 'real women' style!
 Recently I met Orlagh Winters (who has the most authentic personal style) and loved her very Geisha dress from Zara.
 I immediately went online and purchased it.
 Orlagh wore it better!
-Every time I meet Jill Hannon or Doranne Hickey - I want to steal their style.
-Each has a completely different personal style, but they both look so effortlessly stylish - and although my own style is completely different again - I can borrow elements and be inspired (for example Jill is the first woman I saw wearing sports luxe with a faux fur and Doranne wore a strapless taffeta cocktail dress with a black polo and brogues.
-Both owning their individual looks completely).
+Every time I meet Jill Hannon, Aoife Hannon or Doranne Hickey - I want to steal their style.
+Each has a completely different personal style, but they look so effortlessly stylish - and although my own style is completely different again - I can borrow elements and be inspired (for example Jill is the first woman I saw wearing sports luxe with a faux fur, Doranne wore a strapless taffeta cocktail dress with a black polo and brogues and Aoife wears girly vintage frocks with rock chick Lilac hair - and they all totally own individual looks :}

 2. Understand what exactly is YOUR body shape?